RealBamboopillow/VHT-Movie-Idea-Bank/README.md

 # Movie Idea Bank

-The Goal of this project is to make an meeting place for those who have ideas about movies and for those who don't have ideas but have the know-how and resources to make movies but lack ideas.
+The Goal of this project is to make an meeting place for those who have ideas about movies and for those who have the know-how and resources to make movies but lack ideas.
 You can submit your idea including Title, Genre and Plot description, and maybe a new movie will be made.
 You can also see other peoples ideas by logging in.

 ## Running the application